 Summary

-On January 25, 2024, an individual lodged an appeal with the Federal Administrative Court, in her own name and as a representative of the wolves affected, against the permit issued to shoot the wolves of the Calfeisental pack.
+On January 25, 2024, a citizen lodged an appeal with the Federal Administrative Court, in her own name and as a representative of the wolves affected, against the permit issued to shoot the wolves of the Calfeisental pack.
 She requested that the hunting order be revoked, and requested that legal representation for the wolves in the Calfeisental pack be examined.

-In December 2023, the Swiss Office for Nature, Hunting and Fishing approved a hunting permit to shoot and kill wolves of the Calfeisental wolf pack within the Canton of St. Gallen, Switzerland.
+In December 2023, the Swiss Office for Nature, Hunting and Fishing approved a hunting permit within the Canton of St. Gallen, Switzerland to shoot and kill wolves of the Calfeisental wolf pack.
 The public was denied a consultation process which led to protests in Switzerland.
-By January 2024, 41 wolves had been shot – 14 percent of the total wolf population in Switzerland.
+By January 2024, 41 wolves had been shot—14 percent of the total wolf population in Switzerland.

 The Administrative Court of the Canton of St. Gallen rejected her appeal on the grounds that she was not entitled to challenge the Office’s order because she “lacks a special, noteworthy close relationship to the subject matter of the dispute” and that “animals cannot be a party in an administrative procedure or take legal action” and for that reason “the wolves affected by the regulatory measures cannot be represented by the complainant.”
 (Administrative Court B 2024/20).